 Diversity and inclusion have become increasingly important to companies and universities looking to stay competitive and recruit more quality talent.
 Research has shown that more diverse teams do higher-quality, more widely cited scientific research.
 Supporting diverse teams once they have been built may require changes to workplace culture in order to create a truly inclusive environment.
 The Diversity and Inclusion in the Workplace panel focused on the successes, opportunities, and challenges of building and maintaining diverse teams.
 Panelists will discuss individual and institutional approaches to creating inclusive spaces and celebrating diversity in research.

-Beyond the impact factor - Life of a scientific journalist
+Beyond the impact factor - communicate science

 We all love science and we would like to talk about it or write about it all the time.
 Some people can.
 What does it take to become a scientific journalist for a non-scientific magazine/newspaper?
 What are the challenges when writing about science for a non-scientific audience?
 In this panel we will gather journalists that curate the science and technology section of magazines and newspapers and science bloggers and we will learn how they ended up doing what they do, as well as the various differences between the different media.